Kourva/TempMailBot/Accounts/README.md

 # Accounts
-List of accounts that uses bot. this is nedded to save chatGPT history for chat properties.
+List of accounts that uses bot. this is nedded to save Emails data for user.